Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Motivation for error estimates in ab initio molecular dynamics

 The main step to relate the Schr\"odinger wave function and the molecular dynamics solution is the so-called zero-order Born-Oppenheimer approximation, where $X_t$ solves the classical {\it ab initio} molecular dynamics (\ref{md_eq}) with the potential $V_p:\rset^{3N}\to \rset$ determined as an eigenvalue of the electron Hamiltonian $\VOPER(X)$ for a given nuclei position $X$.
 That is, $V_p(X)=\lambda_{0}(X)$ and

-for an electron eigenvector $\Psi_{\BO}(X)\in \mathbb C^J$, for instance, the ground state.
+for a normalized electron eigenvector $\Psi_{\BO}(X)\in \mathbb C^J$ (here the ground state).
+The initial data $(X_0,P_0)$ is chosen to have its energy equal to the eigenvalue $E$, i.e. $|P_0|^2/2+\lambda_0(X_0)$.
 The Born-Oppenheimer expansion \REF{BO} is an approximation of the solution of the time-independent Schr\"odinger equation which is shown in \REFS{hagedorn_egen,martinez} to solve the time-independent Schr\"odinger equation approximately when the electron operator $\VOPER$ have eigenvalues $\lambda_j(X)$ that are well separated, satisfying

 This expansion, analyzed by the methods of multiple scales, pseudo-differential operators and spectral analysis, e.g., in \REFS{hagedorn,hagedorn_egen,martinez,fefferman}, can be used to study the approximation error \eqref{approximation}.
 The work \REF{hagedorn,hagedorn_egen,martinez,martinez2} prove asymptotic expansions for the eigenfunction.
 In the literature one can also find precise statements on the error for the setting of the time-dependent Schr\"odinger equation, e.g., in \REFS{martinez2,robert,spohn_egorov,lasser}, which in some sense is easier since the stability issue is more subtle in the eigenvalue setting.
 The aim of our work is to present a method to analyze this stability of the eigenvalue problem, using the dynamic transition probability estimated from Ehrenfest dynamics simulations as quantitative input, without assuming an $M$-uniform lower bound $c$ on the spectral gap.